Elementary recursive function

+Although the name comes from the same historical origin, the ELEMENTARY complexity class deals with decision problems and Turing machine runtime, rather than total functions.

 Definition

 The definitions of elementary recursive functions are the same as for primitive recursive functions, except that primitive recursion is replaced by bounded summation and bounded product.
 All functions work over the natural numbers.
 The basic functions, all of them elementary recursive, are: